-At age 17, I spontaneously developed an anterior open bite.
+At the age of 17, I spontaneously developed an anterior open bite.
 I do not have a habit of tongue thrust.
 Although, I had been using a drugstore night guard when it developed.
 My orthodontist fixed it without doing any imaging.
 Looking back, I wonder if it had been caused by idiopathic condylar resorption or some other degeneration of the joint.
 If I get imaging done now, will they be able to confirm whether I previously had degeneration or resorption?

 Was this answer helpful?

 Same symptoms doesn’t mean you have the same problem.
 Consult a doctor now!

-.. of your condyle is idiopathic.
-That means the cause cannot be determined or defined.
 With imaging investigations, now it is not possible to discern whether it was present or absent before, during or after treatment, unless you have x-rays or CT from be Read full

 Disclaimer: No content published on this website is intended to be a substitute for professional medical diagnosis, advice or treatment by a trained physician.
 Seek advice from your physician or other qualified healthcare providers with questions you may have regarding your symptoms and medical condition for a complete medical diagnosis.
 Do not delay or disregard seeking professional medical advice because of something you have read on this website.
 Read our Editorial Process to know how we create content for health articles and queries.